Fayetteville in Cumberland County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Military • War, US Civil.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical date for this entry is March 11, 1865.

 Location.
 35° 3.348′ N, 78° 53.527′ W. Marker is in Fayetteville, North Carolina, in Cumberland County.
-Marker is at the intersection of Hay Street and Bradford Avenue, on the right when traveling east on Hay Street.
+It is at the intersection of Hay Street and Bradford Avenue, on the right when traveling east on Hay Street.
 Touch for map.
 Marker is in this post office area: Fayetteville NC 28305, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Arsenal (about 500 feet away, measured in a direct line); 1897 Poe House (about 600 feet away); Arsenal Park (about 600 feet away); Arsenal Stones (about 600 feet away); North Carolina Arsenal (about 700 feet away); The "Ghost" Tower (approx. 0.2 miles away); Fayetteville Arsenal (approx. 0.2 miles away); North Carolina (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Arsenal (about 500 feet away, measured in a direct line); 1897 Poe House (about 600 feet away); Arsenal Park (about 600 feet away); Arsenal Stones (about 600 feet away); North Carolina Arsenal (about 700 feet away); The "Ghost" Tower (approx. 0.2 miles away); Fayetteville Arsenal (approx. 0.2 miles away); North Carolina (approx. 0.2 miles away).
 Touch for a list and map of all markers in Fayetteville.

 Also see . . .
 Fayetteville Arsenal.
-(Submitted on November 10, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on November 10, 2009, by William Fischer, Jr. of Reynoldsburg, Ohio.)